x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 ###### Membership

 Use this section to change the criteria used to determine membership of the group.
 You can delete or change existing membership rules and add new rules.
-For procedures that tell you how to do this, see[[**Create a DDG using the Classic EAC**](#tab/create-classic-eac)](#in-the-classic-eactabcreate-classic-eac).
+To learn how, see [Create a dynamic distribution group](#create-a-dynamic-distribution-group).

 ###### Delivery management